All Products

 Parameter Description

-table_name The name of the table.
+table_name Name of the table

-MAXVALUE The maximum value of the partition.
+MAXVALUE The maximum value of the partition

-Switch a common table to an interval range partitioned table
+Convert a common table to an interval range partitioned table

 CREATE TABLE orders(